What information would I be processing?

 Processing is any use of personal data (other than for personal reasons) and includes storing, recording and obtaining.
+This includes providing information on a former tenant in a Landlord reference letter.
 For more information, read Processing personal data.

 Landlords should ensure that they conduct an audit to assess their data processing activities to establish the data they hold, who it is shared with and how long it is stored.